Martin Luther King Jr. Facts

 Martin Luther King Jr. was born in 1929 in Atlanta, Georgia.
 King, a Baptist minister and civil-rights activist, had a seismic impact on race relations in the United States, beginning in the mid-1950s.

-Among his many efforts, King headed the Southern Christian Leadership Conference.
-Through his activism and inspirational speeches he played a pivotal role in ending the legal segregation of African-American citizens in the United States, as well as the creation of the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
+Among his many efforts, King headed the Southern Christian Leadership Conference (SCLC).
+Through his activism and inspirational speeches, he played a pivotal role in ending the legal segregation of African-American citizens in the United States, as well as the creation of the Civil Rights Act of 1964 and the Voting Rights Act of 1965.

-King received the Nobel Peace Prize in 1964, among several other honors.
-He was assassinated in April 1968, and continues to be remembered as one of the most influential and inspirational African-American leaders in history.
+King won the Nobel Peace Prize in 1964, among several other honors.
+He was assassinated in April 1968 and continues to be remembered as one of the most influential and inspirational African-American leaders in history.

 Growing up in Atlanta, Georgia, Martin Luther King Jr. entered public school at age 5.
-In May, 1936 he was baptized, but the event made little impression on him.
-In May, 1941, Martin was 12 years old when is grandmother, Jennie, died of a heart attack.
+In May 1936 he was baptized, but the event made little impression on him.
+In May 1941, Martin was 12 years old when his grandmother, Jennie, died of a heart attack.
 The event was traumatic for Martin, more so because he was out watching a parade against his parents' wishes when she died.
 Distraught at the news, young Martin jumped from a second story window at the family home, allegedly attempting suicide.

 Education and Spiritual Growth